Proven-Paradox/shaper-system/Handbook.md

 ***

-# Chapter 7: Powers
+# Chapter 7: Lessons
-Broadly speaking, Powers represent passive combat benefits or extra options available to someone trained in specific style of combat.
-Some powers will list prerequisites; if that is the case then you must meet these prerequisites to be able to take the Power, and if you ever fail to meet those prerequisites you gain no benefit from the associated Power.
+Broadly speaking, Lessons represent passive combat benefits or extra options available to someone trained in specific style of combat.
+Some Lessons will list prerequisites; if that is the case then you must meet these prerequisites to be able to take the Lesson, and if you ever fail to meet those prerequisites you gain no benefit from the associated Lesson.
-Powers cost 5 XP unless an exception is listed.
+Lessons cost 5 XP unless an exception is listed.

 #### A Curse Most Foul
 When using a Curse Ability, you may choose one or both of the following benefits.